 Indeed, therein lays the rub.

-Privacy is precious and costless.
-There are many options such as Authy, Duo Mobile, Google Authenticator, etc. that works well with the temporary code generation.
-This is where multifactor authentication helps, where multiple authentication could be attached to web services.
+Privacy is precious.
+There are many options such as Authy, Duo Mobile, Google Authenticator, etc. that work well with the temporary code generation.
+This is where multifactor authentication helps, where multiple authentications could be attached to web services.
 They work well without the network as well.
-These solutions cannot be easily intercepted either, unlike SMS based solutions.
+These solutions cannot be easily intercepted either, unlike SMS-based solutions.

 In order to activate the authenticator app, you need to download it (per your choice).
 You have an option to select from Authy to Google authenticator or Duo Mobile.
 You can scroll down to the authenticator app, where you can click set-up on the 2-step verification page.
 If you want to register a new service, you will need to scan a barcode that displays on your screen.

 This doesn’t mean that multifactor authentication is an absolute answer but these could be entered into phony websites with the premise to steal your login details.
 We need to think ahead.

 These are efficient USB-based (physical options to attack with your device) used for account authentication.
 The most successful and popular (yet cheaper) ones are Yubikey giving you a sense of security for 20 bucks only.
 In order to set Yubikey as an option, you first need to purchase it and scroll down to security keys where you can see an option to add a security key.
 You can rename your newly registered device and physically insert it to Yubikey to tap it when prompted.